Skip to Content

 Rhonexpress operating hours

-The first Rhonexpress departing from Lyon-Saint-Exupéry Airport to the city centre leaves at 5am.
-In the opposite direction, the first Rhonexpress from Lyon Part-Dieu to the airport starts at 4:25am.
+The first Rhonexpress departing from Lyon-Saint-Exupéry Airport to the city center leaves at 5 am.
+In the opposite direction, the first Rhonexpress from Lyon Part-Dieu to the airport starts at 4:25 am.
 The last train is at midnight in both directions.

 Here are the links for the full timetables.